opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for servers:
 * list(): returns all servers.
+* list(name): returns all servers with the given name.
 * show(serverId): returns the server for the given id.
 * delete(serverId): deletes the server with the given id.
 * metricNames(serverId): returns the metrics and their value names for the given server.